 - All OECD countries devote a substantial share of national output to educational institutions.
 In 2019, OECD countries spent on average 4.9% of their gross domestic product (GDP) on primary to tertiary educational institutions.
-In Hungary, the corresponding share was 3.8%. - Public spending on primary to tertiary education was 7.1% of total government expenditure in Hungary (Figure 3), lower than the OECD average (10.6%).
-Also, relative to GDP, public spending on primary to tertiary education (3.2%) is lower than the OECD average (4.4%). - Spending on educational institutions as share of GDP or public budgets are important measures of the importance that countries place on education in their budgeting decisions.
+In the Czech Republic, the corresponding share was 4.3%.
+Between 2008 and 2019, funding for educational institutions from all sources grew by 47% in the Czech Republic.
+Over the same period of time, the increase in GDP was lower with 22%.
+As a consequence, expenditure on educational institutions as a share of GDP grew by 0.8 percentage points over the same time period. - Public spending on primary to tertiary education was 9.5% of total government expenditure in the Czech Republic (Figure 3), lower than the OECD average (10.6%), Also, relative to GDP. public spending on primary to tertiary education (3.9%) is lower than the OECD average (4.4%). - Spending on educational institutions as share of GDP or public budgets are important measures of the importance that countries place on education in their budgeting decisions.
 However, they do not show the total amount of funding per student because GDP levels, public budgets and student numbers vary from country to country.
 Across primary to tertiary education, OECD countries spend an average of USD 11 990 per student (in equivalent USD converted using PPPs for GDP) on educational institutions each year.
-In comparison, Hungary spent USD 8 738 per student in 2019.
-Its cumulative expenditure on educating a student from the age of 6 to 15 was USD 78 969, which was significantly below the OECD average of USD 105 502. - Across OECD countries, the provision of education at primary and secondary levels in terms of curricula, teaching styles and organisational management leads, on average, to similar patterns of expenditure per student from primary to post-secondary non-tertiary levels.
+In comparison, the Czech Republic spent USD 11 605 per student in 2019.
+Its cumulative expenditure on educating a student from the age of 6 to 15 was USD 100 835, which was slightly below the OECD average of USD 105 502. - Across OECD countries, the provision of education at primary and secondary levels in terms of curricula, teaching styles and organisational management leads, on average, to similar patterns of expenditure per student from primary to post-secondary non-tertiary levels.
 OECD countries as a whole spend on average around USD 9 923 per student at primary and USD 11 400 per student at secondary level.
-In Hungary, the values are USD 8 262 at primary and USD 7 827 per student at secondary level, which are among the lowest across OECD countries.
+In the Czech Republic, the values are USD 7 520 at primary and USD 12 357 per student at secondary level. - In contrast to lower levels of education, spending on tertiary education varies widely across OECD countries.
+Expenditure per student at tertiary level in the Czech Republic is higher than at other levels of education, as is the case in almost all other OECD countries.
+The average expenditure per student in the Czech Republic is USD 17 411 per year, which is about USD 9 900 higher than that of the primary level and USD 5 100 higher than that of the secondary level.
+It is below the OECD average, but similar to many other countries.
+The average expenditure at tertiary level (USD 17 559) is driven up by high values in a few countries.
+At 35%, the share of research and development (R&D) expenditure makes up a larger fraction of expenditure on tertiary education in the Czech Republic than on average across OECD countries (29%). - Public funding dominates non-tertiary education (primary, secondary and post-secondary nontertiary) in all OECD countries, even after transfers to the private sector.
+On average across the